|

 gang members.

-during the early 1940s, characterized by full-legged, tight-cuffed trousers and a long coat with wide lapels and heavily padded,
+the early 1940s, characterized by full-legged, tight-cuffed trousers and a long coat with wide lapels and heavily padded,

 wide shoulders.